West End Public Realm

 A legacy of post war planning that prioritised the car, currently the West End suffers from poor air quality and traffic congestion.
-The one-way system on Tottenham Court Road and Gower Street confuses bus passengers, who cannot arrive and leave from the same station.
-The lack of pedestrian crossing and cycle routes also causes accidents and casualties; while the narrow and cluttered pavements on Tottenham Court Road provide a poor pedestrian experience, with a significant lack of public spaces to enjoy the area.
+The one-way system on Tottenham Court Road and Gower Street confused bus passengers, who cannot arrive and leave from the same station.
+The lack of pedestrian crossing and cycle routes also caused accidents and casualties; while the narrow and cluttered pavements on Tottenham Court Road provided a poor pedestrian experience, with a significant lack of public spaces to enjoy the area.

-Our strategy removes the one-way system on these two arteries to slow the pace of vehicles and make space for much-needed high quality public amenity, which accommodates pedestrians and cyclists.
-This redesign incorporates five new public spaces, including Whitfield Gardens, Princes Circus and a new park in Alfred Place – the first green space in the West End for over 100 years.
+Our strategy has removed the one-way system on these two arteries to slow the pace of vehicles and make space for much-needed high quality public amenity, which accommodates pedestrians and cyclists.
+This redesign incorporated five new public spaces, including Whitfield Gardens, Princes Circus and a new park in Alfred Place – the first green space in the West End for over 100 years.